blak3r/treadspan/README.md

 Energy (BLE) protocol.
 This allows us to know the status of each workout session in realtime and importantly save EACH session to the arduino's internal memory.

-Next, we replacement application for the Lifespan Fit app gets installed on your iPhone.
+Next, we install an alternative application to mobile phone which replaces Lifespan Fit app gets installed on your iPhone.
 This connects to the Arduino which is also running a BLE Server and has a custom BLE service that allows the iphone to download each session that was saved on the device.